PauM4/TaskQueue/docs/README.md

 ### Civilitzation
 In games like Civilization, combat is turn-based, meaning that each player or character takes turns making moves.
 The game uses a task queue to manage the turn order and ensure that each player or character gets their turn in the correct order.

+## Command Pattern
+In order to implement task queues, we utilize what is known as the command pattern.
+According to the book "Game Programming Patterns", "commands are an object-oriented replacement for callbacks".
+By treating tasks as objects rather than functions, we can apply the command pattern to redefine keys and change the actor of the action.

+To apply the command pattern, you typically define a Command interface or abstract class that specifies a method for executing the command.
+You then create concrete command classes that implement the Command interface and encapsulate a specific request or action.
+The command objects are usually created by a client and passed to an invoker object, which maintains a queue of commands and executes them in order.

+In video games, the command pattern can be used to implement task queues, as mentioned earlier.
+By treating tasks as objects and encapsulating them within command objects, you can easily add them to a task queue and execute them in the background, while allowing the player to continue interacting with the game world.
+This approach enables you to create complex gameplay mechanics that can be managed seamlessly and efficiently, without disrupting the player's experience.